Silver Run Falls

-Silver Run Falls is a 20-foot waterfall a few miles from the town of Cashiers, North Carolina.
+Silver Run Falls is a 25-foot waterfall a few miles from the town of Cashiers, North Carolina.
+The parking area, trail to the falls, and the falls are all within the Nantahala National Forest.
 It is popular with locals and tourists alike.
-The falls are located after a flat, 200 yard trail.
+The falls are located after a mostly flat 0.4 mile out and back trail.
 Additionally, there is a second secret falls located above Silver Run.
 On the left side of the cliff face of the falls, just inside the woods, there is a slope of granite with many roots for handholds leading to the top of the falls.
 Follow the trail up top until you hear the second falls on your right.